 - Unisex- you don’t have to search for different options

 Constructed with Ripstop material which is 25% lighter than its predecessor, Evertec LT, has a lot of other things to offer.
-The material itself is heavy duty and resistant to wear and tear.
+The material itself is heavy-duty and resistant to wear and tear.
 It also has a substantial amount of flexibility.

 The telescopic torso and the crotch strap are there so that you can experience more range during movement and feel less water drag.
 The neck collar keeps the heat in thereby keeping you warm and protecting the latex neck seal.

-Among other things, the neoprene socks have no heel seam, so increased comfort along with zero sizing issue.
+Among other things, the neoprene socks have no heel seam, so increased comfort along with zero sizing issues.
 D rings are attached to the cargo pockets, which are closed with flaps and Velcro closures.

 The diagonal front zip makes it easy to get into and out of the drysuit.

 Overall, Evertec LT is loaded with features and you can use it in cold as well as temperate water conditions.
-If you dive wet and want to switch from wetsuit to drysuit, Evertec LT is your best bet.
+If you dive wet and want to switch from a wetsuit to drysuit, Evertec LT is your best bet.

-Suit includes removable suspenders for fastening, an anatomically shaped hood, and a patch kit.
+The suit includes removable suspenders for fastening, an anatomically shaped hood, and a patch kit.